Svalorzen/CppCopyProposal/README.md

 ### Templates ###

-Templates produce for each instantiation a separate type.
+Templates produce a new type for each instantiation.
 They are unfortunately not applicable to previously existing code.
 For new code, they would require the creation of "fake" template parameters that would need to vary in order to produce separate types.

-In addition, class extension through templates is not possible: variations would need to be made through specialization, which itself requires copying existing code.
+In addition, another severe limitation is that class extension through templates is not possible: variations would need to be made either through specialization, which itself requires copying existing code, or though inheritance, with the previously mentioned pitfalls.

 Previous Work
 -------------